Angel Corella

 Angel Corella López is a Spanish former principal dancer with the American Ballet Theatre (the only Spaniard to have achieved such a position in history) and guest artist with The Royal Ballet, Kirov Ballet, New York City Ballet, La Scala and the Australian Ballet among many others.
 Since the 2014/2015 season, he has been the Artistic Director of Philadelphia Ballet (Formerly Pennsylvania Ballet).

 Considered one of the leading dancers of his generation, he has received numerous awards including the Prix Benois de la Danse and the national award of Spain.
-He is also credited with ushering in a new era for male ballet in America, thanks to his appearance in the 2002 documentary Born to be Wild and successful franchise show Kings of the Dance.
+He is also credited with ushering in a new era for male ballet in America, thanks to his appearance in the 2002 documentary Born to be Wild and franchise show Kings of the Dance.
 The New York Times said Corella gave "classical dancing, especially in the 19th-century repertory, a new image."

 Having appeared on the front cover of The New York Times on various occasions, he is described as a "a dancer capable of turning performance into sensation" and as a "force of nature" by the Los Angeles Times.

 After performing at the Kennedy Center Honors for the third time in 2014 he was made an official member of the artistic committee.
 He is the most featured dancer of the American Ballet Theatre in DVD recordings and his appearance as Prince Siegfried in the PBS presentation of Swan Lake won an Emmy Award.

 Corella is the only dancer with a statue in the Madrid Wax Museum, and has both a secondary school and dance museum named after him.
-He has also been a judge on the Spanish version of the popular television show Mira Quien Baila.
+He has also been a judge on the Spanish version of the television show Mira Quien Baila.

-On 22 July 2014, Philadelphia Ballet (Formerly Pennsylvania Ballet) announced that Corella has been appointed as its artistic director.
+On 22 July 2014, Philadelphia Ballet (Formerly Pennsylvania Ballet) announced that Corella had been appointed as its artistic director.

 Early career

 Born and raised in Madrid, Corella trained with Karemia Moreno and Víctor Ullate and began winning dance awards at a young age, including the First Prize in the National Ballet Competition of Spain in 1991 and three years later, the Grand Prix and Gold Medal at the Concours International de Danse de Paris.

-When the world-renowned Russian ballerina Natalia Makarova saw the young Corella in competition, she contacted the artistic director of American Ballet Theatre and recommended that he be auditioned for the company.
-She described him later to the publication Dance Magazine as "exceptionally incredible… he is an angel who has been sent to us."
+When the Russian ballerina Natalia Makarova saw the young Corella in competition, she contacted the artistic director of American Ballet Theatre and recommended that he be auditioned for the company.
+She described him later to the publication Dance Magazine as "exceptionally incredible [...] he is an angel who has been sent to us."
 He was accepted into ABT as a soloist in April 1995 and was promoted the following year (August 1996) to the rank of principal dancer.